AdobeDocs/analytics.pt-BR/help/analyze/report-builder/manage-requests/offline-mode.md

    >[!IMPORTANT]
    >
    >Certifique-se de desativar o Modo offline ao executar suas solicitações com dados reais.
-Para fazer isso, retorne às **[!UICONTROL Opções]** e remova a marca de seleção.
+To do so, just go back to **[!UICONTROL Options]** and remove the checkmark.